Red Fox, Vulpus vulpes

-This shy and wary canine, which is rarely seen during the day, is found state-wide.
+This shy and wary canine, which is rarely seen during the day, is found state-wide in Tennessee.

 Description: A small, doglike mammal with an elongated muzzle, moderately long legs, and a long, bushy tail with a white tip.
 Ears are erect and triangular shaped.
 The long, thick, soft fur is a light orange red with black on back of ear, lower legs, and feet.
 Cheeks, throat, and belly are white.
 Several color variations include black, silver, cross, and intermediate phases, but all have a white-tipped tail.
 The pupil is vertically elliptical.

 - Gray Fox is slightly smaller, has a grayish fur coat, and has a black-tipped tail.

 - Coyote is larger in size, has a shorter tail, and has round pupils.

 Habitat: Red Foxes use a variety of habitats, but usually prefer the edges of forests and fields.
 They use urban areas quite frequently.

 Diet: Omnivorous, but primarily eats rabbits and small rodents.
 They will also eat fruit, berries, insects, birds, and reptiles.